 PainWise – First Steps is a free six week series which helps patients living with chronic pain learn tools to manage their pain successfully.
 The program is a great opportunity for patients, and we would like your help making sure patients have access to the information.
 These free classes are offered in Benton, Lincoln and Linn counties.
 Space is limited and registration is required.
 To register, patients may call 541-768-6811 or email SHSHealthEd@samhealth.org.

 To request PainWise – First Steps brochures or flyers, please contact the Samaritan Health Services Health Education Department at 541-768-6811 or SHSHealthEd@samhealth.org.
-You can also download electronic copies of the most recent brochure or flyer.
+You can also download electronic copies of the most recent flyer.

 More information on specific classes, as well as other upcoming events, is available on the PainWise Classes & Events calendar.